huang-zhu/EmbeddedQD/README.md

 ${GIT} clone https://github.com/huang-zhu/EmbeddedQD.git
 ```

 Inside the ``EmbeddedQD/bash_scripts`` directory you will find SH scripts that will (1) prepare all files, and run energy minimization and NPT equilibration, and (2) run the production run.
 The production run will also use ``gmx rdf`` starting from 100,000 (ps), keep in mind that this will change according to (a) your converged trajectory and (b) the QD diameter (i.e., with default settings, the production run for the 11 nm QD is twice as long as the smaller QDs).
 Plan accordingly or modify the scripts to account for this.
 You will also find the ``input_files`` directory, which contains all necessary files to run the simulations, analyze them, and plot results.
 Finally, you will find the ``membrane_Native`` and ``membrane_Thick`` directories that contain production trajectories for the pure bilayers of the lipid composition as described in the article and as followed in this tutorial.
-For the purpose of this tutorial, we will only run the 5 nm QD with default parameters.
+For the purpose of this tutorial, for this tutorial you will only run the 5 nm QD with default parameters.

 Start by entering the account you will use to run the simulations and the email where you want email notifications to arrive.
 Replace ``ACCOUNT NUMBER`` and ``EMAIL`` below with your information (don't delete the single quotes) and run the lines.
-For this tutorial, we will set a time limit of 5 days (120 hours), but you should change this according to your HPC resource's limits.
+For this tutorial, I am setting a time limit of 5 days (120 hours), but you should change this according to your HPC resource's limits.
 ```
 DEF_ACCOUNT="Enter your account here"
 DEF_EMAIL="Enter your email here"